HAXAZE/QuickRails/README.md

    cd QuickRails
 Install Dependencies and Set up the Database:

-bash
-Copy code
-bundle install
-rails db:create
-rails db:migrate
-Start the Server:

-bash

-rails server
 Visit the Application:
 Open your browser and go to http://localhost:3000.

 Contribution
 This project, developed by Sahil Kumar, is ideal for beginners learning Rails and anyone needing a straightforward blog platform.
 Contributions via issues or pull requests are welcome to enhance functionality and fix bugs.

-Connect with Sahil Kumar on LinkedIn or check out the project on GitHub for more details.